 A club to beat people with- Ephesians 4:2, Galatians 6:1-3

 One reason there is so much confusion over this issue is because too many people have been far too focused on the actions of others for far too long.
-It is biblical for one Christian to warn another when their actions are crossing clear lines of right and wrong (1st Corinthians 4:14, James 5:20).
-However, it’s imperative we judge ourselves at least as harshly as we judge others.
-Our responsibility as believers is to lovingly warn others where their behavior will lead.
+It’s totally biblical for one Christian to warn another when their actions are crossing clear lines of right and wrong (1st Corinthians 4:14, James 5:20).
+However, it’s imperative we judge ourselves at least as harshly as we judge others (Luke 6:42).
+Our responsibility as believers is to lovingly warn others where their behavior will lead and pray for them.
 What they choose to do with those warnings is on them (Ezekiel 3:21).

 A handy excuse to make more rules- 1st John 5:3, Matthew 23:1-15

 Too often Christians make rules around God-given decrees and then treat the man-made rules as if they were on the same footing as God’s commands.
-People who make rules are well-intentioned but ultimately a bit Pharisaical.
+People who make rules around commands are well-intentioned but ultimately a bit Pharisaical.
 They want to help others keep Gods command.
 Generally speaking, all man-made rules do is confuse the issues and lead to unnecessary legalism.
 One pertinent example would be sex.
 Christians are commanded to abstain from sexual immorality.
 Period.
 Rules against dating, hand-holding, wearing make-up, premarital kissing and men and women isolating themselves from each other do help some people to avoid sexual sin but those are personal choices, not God-given commands and should not be treated as such.

 Grace is not:

 A justification for intentional sin- Jude 1:4

-Too many Christians have perverted the whole notion of grace and turned it into a free pass for willful sin, unruly living and bad behavior.
+Too many Christians have perverted the whole notion of grace and turned it into a free pass for willful sin, unruly living and bad behavior (Galatians 5:13).
 Grace is not nor was it ever intended to be a free pass for anything.
 Furthermore, one has to wonder how sorry anyone can be for a sin they committed on purpose.